kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-Workers will take an init function from their own node, that either tells them they're a receiver or a sender based on if they have a target worker `Option<Address>`.
+Workers will take an `init` function from their own node, that either tells them they're a receiver or a sender based on if they have a target worker `Option<Address>`.

-Progress reports are sent back to the main process, which you can then pipe them through as websocket updates to the frontend!
+Progress reports are sent back to the main process, which you can then pipe them through as websocket updates to the frontend.

-Code this out so it becomes clearer, we'll import the spawn function from the process_lib.
+Code this out so it becomes clearer (TODO: are you telling the dev to write some code themselves?
+Confusing?), we'll import the spawn function from the `process_lib`.
 The only additional part you need to handle in the transfer app is the Download request you've added.

 It will handle 2 cases:

-1. A node sent us a download request, you spawn a worker, and tell it to send chunks to the target_worker you got in the request.
+1. A node sent a download request, your pricess spawns a worker and tells it to send chunks to the target_worker it received in the request.
-2. You want to download a file from another node, you send yourself a download request, you spin up a worker and send it's address to the remote node.
+2. You want to download a file from another node, you send yourself a download request, and then you spin up a worker, whose address you send to the remote node.

 ```rust
     match transfer_request {